 Once the wet plaster has dried, the surface needs to be finished and polished to achieve the full effect, a process that can remove quite a bit of the plaster.
 To help prevent cracking due to thin plaster layers, scagliola is applied much more liberally.
 At least half an inch extra is added to the thickness of the plaster, as an eighth of an inch is usually removed in the buffing process.
 The first step of the finishing process is to rub the finished surface with a pumice stone.
 This will help sand the outer layer smooth, remove any plaster buildup and cut through and jagged stone bits protruding from the surface.
 This process is repeated as many times as needed, until a perfectly smooth surface is achieved.
 Next, the surface is covered in a clear compound which will fill any holes or dips— as it dries, it is scrapped off with a sharp wood scraper.
 The surface is then pumiced again and wiped with a damp rag in between each pumicing.
 The final buffing occurs with linen rags soaked in Tripoli and charcoal.
 An additional buffing may occur using beeswax and felt rags.

 A second form of scagliola plaster known as Marezzo or “American” is also common—especially in applications throughout the United States.
 Unlike Bavarian scagliola, American does not use animal glues, wet plaster of Paris mixed with Keene’s cement and then mixed directly with the desired pigments.
-This cement process if the result of soaking dry plaster of Paris with alum or borate and then burning off the byproducts in a hot kiln.
+This cement process is the result of soaking dry plaster of Paris with alum or borate and then burning off the byproducts in a hot kiln.
 The resulting compound is ground into a fine dust.
 Popularized in the United States in the middle of the 19th century, it is important to know the methods should repairs need to be made to the surface of the scagliola plaster.
 The American method dries to an extremely hard, durable finish, which serves as the basis for its popularity.
 The plaster is buffed the same way as its Bavarian counterpart.

 St. Patrick’s Church, Lowell, MA